 - religious education in the locality of the University via the Coventry and Warwickshire Standing Advisory Councils for Religious Education

 Professor Leslie J. Francis (Director); Professor Jeff Astley; Professor Robert Jackson; Dr Elisabeth Arweck; Dr Judith Everington; Dr Ursula McKenna; Dr Abdullah Sahin; Dr Tania ap Sion; Dr David Lankshear.

-Dr Ann Casson; Dr Randolph Ellis; Dr Bill Gent; Dr Julia Ipgrave; Dr Joyce Miller; Dr Daniel Moulin; Dr Sean Neill; Dr Kevin O'Grady; Dr Stephen Parker; Rt Rev Dr John Payne; Dr Gemma Penny; Dr Rosemary Preston; Dr Norman Richardson; Dr Nicholas Thanissaro; Dr Andrew Village; Dr Barbara Wintersgill.
+Dr Sylvia Baker; Dr Ann Casson; Dr Randolph Ellis; Dr Bill Gent; Dr Julia Ipgrave; Dr Joyce Miller; Dr Daniel Moulin; Dr Sean Neill; Dr Kevin O'Grady; Dr Stephen Parker; Rt Rev Dr John Payne; Dr Gemma Penny; Dr Rosemary Preston; Dr Norman Richardson; Revd Dr Greg Smith; Dr Nicholas Thanissaro; Dr Andrew Village; Rt Revd Dr David Walker.

 Graduate students reading for MA, PhD and EdD degrees in religious education at the University of Warwick make an important contribution to WRERU's work.
 Many of these researchers are serving teachers, and WRERU is committed to facilitating research which contributes to positive change in schools.